craigargh/cfg-python/lesson_plans/session_6.md

 - An overview of the project
 - Tasks to create a minimum viable product
 - Ideas for extending the project further
-- Explanations of any additional Python features that may be required by the project (if applicable)
 - Links to related resources, such as APIs
-- Example code for students that need additional support
+- Example code for students that need additional guidance

-The required tasks are designed to help students know what to do first when they start their projects.
+The required tasks are designed to give students direction when they start their projects.
 Students should aim to complete these tasks before adding their own ideas to the project.

-After giving the overview of each project, give students a few minutes to read through them individually.
+After giving the overview of each project, give students a few minutes to read through the briefs individually.

 ### Relevant Exercise(s):